 - Home assistants like Amazon Echo and Google Home won’t be able to send your verbal commands to the thermostat (this includes the version of Alexa built into the ecobee 4 thermostat)

 When the servers go down, smart thermostats become old school thermostats that can’t be operated from an app or website.

 Winter 2019 – Nest and Ecobee server outages frustrate users

-This winter (2018-2019) saw a series of outages affecting both Nest and Ecobee.
+The winter of 2018-2019 up here in the Northern Hemisphere saw a series of outages affecting both Nest and Ecobee.
 Owners took to Twitter, Reddit, and the official Nest and Ecobee forums to complain and they weren’t kind:

 How to tell if your smart thermostat’s servers are down

 Somewhat surprisingly, since it’s a bit like hanging your dirty laundry out for your neighbors to see, Nest has a server status website and support Twitter that alerts users to outages: